Joseph Yobo confirmed as new Nigeria assistant coach | Goal.com

 Having earned his first senior cap in an Afcon qualifying match against Zambia, the ex-Olympique Marseille man went ahead to garner 101 appearances to become the country’s most capped Eagle – a honour he shares with Vincent Enyeama.

-Before his retirement from international football, he participated in three Fifa World Cups and six Africa Cup of Nations finals.
+Before his retirement from international football, he participated in three Fifa World Cups and six Africa Cup of Nations.

-At club level, he won two Turkish Cup titles, one Super Lig and was voted in Africa's bext XI for 2007–08 season.
+At club level, he won two Turkish Cup titles, one Super Lig and was voted in Africa's best XI for the 2007–08 season.

+Before then, he became Everton's second player to feature in all 38 Premier League games without missing a single minute during the 2006-07 season under David Moyes.

 He is expected to make his bow when Rohr’s team face Sierra Leone on March 23 as the race for Cameroon 2021 commences.